-- 43. The law of demand states that if the price of a good falls and all other things remain the same, the
+- 43. The law of demand states that if the price of a good falls and all other things remain the same, the:

-- A. quantity demanded of the good falls.
+- A. quantity demanded for the good falls.

-- B. quantity demanded of the good rises.
+- B. quantity demanded for the good rises.

-- C. demand of the good rises.
+- C. demand for the good rises.

-- D. all of the statements associated with this question are correct.
+- D. All of the statements associated with this question are correct.

-- 44. Demand shifters do not include A. the price of the good.
+- 44. Demand shifters do NOT include:

+- A. the price of the good.

 - B. the consumer's income.

 - C. the level of advertising.

 - D. the price of the other goods.